sierraneu/CY4930/projects.md

-# 4. Scenario Oceano: Security information monitoring for a fleet of heterogeneus machines and containers.
+# 4. Scenario Oceano: Security information monitoring for a fleet of heterogeneous machines and containers.

 In this project, you need to build, deploy and test robust, scalable and customizable Endpoint Monitoring System for a sotfware Corporation.
 This system can be used to monitor the consistency, security and compliance posture of all the endpoints throughout the organization.